Scared of smart-home tech? This program with Google, Amazon and Apple backing promises everything will play nicely together

-An industry alliance sponsored by Apple, Google, Amazon and other tech companies will begin certifying smart home devices later this year, a potentially important step in making the technology easier to develop and use and therefore more widely accepted.
+An industry alliance sponsored by Apple, Google, Amazon and other tech companies will begin certifying smart home devices later this year using a network technology called Matter, a potentially important step toward making the new technology more widely accepted.

-Matter, the name of the alliance, will let smart devices, such as lightbulbs you turn on with Amazon Alexa or a video doorbell you monitor with Google Home, use its logo on their packaging.
+The new Matter logo on products and packaging will signify that smart devices, such as lightbulbs you turn on with Amazon Alexa or a video doorbell you monitor with Google Home, will get along well together.
 The logo looks like a trio of round-tipped arrows pointing toward a common center.
+The logo also will provide a way for consumers to quickly locate QR codes or numeric codes to help set up their devices.

 Tobin Richardson, chief executive of the Connectivity Standards Alliance that's behind Matter, said in an interview he expects the logo to become as "ubiquitous" as the Wi-Fi logo currently is.